-Allow me to ask you a question; If I shared with you the #1 social activity corresponding with new $1 million or greater clients coming into your business, would you be interested in hearing more details?
+Allow me to ask you a question: if I shared with you the #1 social activity corresponding with new $1 million or greater clients coming into your business, would you be interested in hearing more details?
 My guess is that most of you would.
 After learning about this social activity, would you do it?

 That second question is the million-dollar question.

 Recently, during a keynote presentation, I asked for a show of hands of those interested in acquiring more affluent clients.
-It seemed as though all ends went up.
+It seemed as though every hand went up.
 I then shared our research that identified a social lunch with an affluent client as having the strongest correlation to new $1 million dollar clients.
 It was the #1 social activity for generating new affluent clients.
 After getting everyone’s attention with this simple activity, I asked for a show of hands of those who could incorporate one social lunch per week into their routine.
 Again, nearly every hand was raised.

 At this point, I took the opportunity to give this group of financial advisors a dose of reality.
 For the past two years, I explained, we’ve been sharing this information with financial advisors, everyone is enthusiastic, and yet unless one of our coaches is involved, few, if any, actually do it.
-After letting all of this sink in with the audience, I then asked them “Why?”
+After letting all of this sink in with the audience, I then asked them, “Why?”

-The discussion that evolved was quite revealing and after a lot of twists and turns we agreed on the heart of the issue.
+The discussion that evolved was quite revealing and after a lot of twists and turns, we agreed on the heart of the issue.
 The consensus was that most financial advisors make a lot of money relative to the general population, which can lead to complacency.

 Committing to executing one weekly social lunch with an affluent client required a change in their routine.
-As simple as this appears, it tends to be a bit uncomfortable at first.
+As simple as this seems, it tends to be a bit uncomfortable at first.
 What will the client be thinking?
 What will I say? and so on.

 Hence, this #1 social activity for generating new business is rationalized onto the back burner.
-The thought-sequence does something like, “I know I should do it, but things are a little too crazy right now.
+The thought-sequence goes something like, “I know I should do it, but things are a little too crazy right now.
 I’ll start having these social lunches when…”

-Let’s look at the Webster’s definition of complacency, which is “self-satisfaction accompanied by unawareness of actual dangers or deficiencies.”
+Let’s look at Webster’s definition of complacency, which is “self-satisfaction accompanied by unawareness of actual dangers or deficiencies.”

 Self-awareness is key here.
 If you find yourself feeling a little short of “highly-motivated,” here are 3 actions that can help you break through: